hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

-While the alignment, order, and grouping of buttons and actions might seem trivial, the impact on users is immediate and often occurs in experiences of high important and interruption.
+While the alignment, order, and grouping of buttons might seem trivial, the impact on users is immediate and often occurs in experiences of high important and interruption.

-These guidelines don't cover every scenario and are intended to aid in the decision-making process when determining how to organize buttons and actions.
+While these guidelines don’t cover every scenario, they are intended to aid in the decision-making process when determining how to organize buttons and actions.
 Different methods of alignment and ordering will result in different outcomes with pros and cons for each.
-What is most important is **consistency** across an application in how actions are aligned, ordered and grouped.
+What is most important is **consistency** across an application in how actions are aligned, ordered, and grouped.

-!!!
-Info

-Button alignment isn't relevant for every component or pattern, but is rather aimed at functional elements; i.e. modals, forms, and page-level actions.
-!!!

 ## Constrained vs. unconstrained